Some surprisingly good life lessons

-We live in a world of opportunity where so much is there for us to understand and so much for us to learn about people, places, history, culture, and beliefs.
+We live in a world of opportunity where there is so much for us to understand and so much for us to learn about people, places, history, culture and beliefs.
 Yet some people believe they already know everything they need to know.

-The line, said by Ygritte: “You know nothing, Jon Snow”, was a powerful reminder that, despite his wisdom, how far he’d come in life, and everything he’d overcome and learned along the way, he knew very little about his current situation or what was to come.
+The line, said by Ygritte, “You know nothing, Jon Snow”, was a powerful reminder that despite how far he’d come in life, and everything he’d overcome and learned along the way, Jon knew very little about his current situation or what was to come.

 It’s why the quote became one of the internet’s most popular memes; because it’s so poignant.